amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 .. note::
    * **Opset Versions**:The ONNX models must be opset 10 or higher (recommended setting 13) to be quantized by Vitis AI ONNX Quantizer.
 Models with opset < 10 must be reconverted to ONNX from their original framework using opset 10 or above.
 Alternatively, you can refer to the usage of the version converter for `ONNX Version Converter <https://github.com/onnx/onnx/blob/main/docs/VersionConverter.md>`_

-   * **Large Models > 2GB**: Due to the 2GB file size limit of Protobuf, for ONNX models exceeding 2GB, additional data will be stored separately.
-Please ensure that the .onnx file and the data file are placed in the same directory.
-Also, please set the use_external_data_format parameter to True for large models when quantizing.
+   * **Large Models > 2GB**: Due to the 2GB file size limit of Protobuf, for ONNX models exceeding 2GB, additional data is stored separately.
+Please ensure that the .ONNX file and the data file are placed in the same directory.
+Also, set the `use_external_data_format` parameter to True for large models when quantizing.

 2. (Recommended) Pre-processing on the Float Model